danog/MadelineProto/README.md

     * <a href="https://docs.madelineproto.xyz/API_docs/methods/phone.receivedCall.html" name="phone.receivedCall">Optional: notify the server that the user is currently busy in a call: this will automatically refuse all incoming phone calls until the current phone call is ended: phone.receivedCall</a>
     * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#updateSettings" name="updateSettings">Parse, update and store settings: updateSettings</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/account.toggleConnectedBotPaused.html" name="account.toggleConnectedBotPaused">Pause or unpause a specific chat, temporarily disconnecting it from all business bots »: account.toggleConnectedBotPaused</a>
+    * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#groupCallPausePlay" name="groupCallPausePlay">Pause playback of the current audio file in a group call: groupCallPausePlay</a>
     * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#pausePlay" name="pausePlay">Pauses playback of the current audio file in the call: pausePlay</a>
     * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#validateEventHandlerClass" name="validateEventHandlerClass">Perform static analysis on a certain event handler class, to make sure it satisfies some performance requirements: validateEventHandlerClass</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/account.disablePeerConnectedBot.html" name="account.disablePeerConnectedBot">Permanently disconnect a specific chat from all business bots » (equivalent to specifying it in recipients.exclude_users during initial configuration with account.updateConnectedBot »); to reconnect of a chat disconnected using this method the user must reconnect the entire bot by invoking account.updateConnectedBot »: account.disablePeerConnectedBot</a>